smithy-lang/smithy-dafny/README.md

 The above code generators, however, map these constraints to explicit Dafny specifications that are therefore statically checked by the Dafny verifier.
-This can be helpful for proving that the calls you make to a service from Dafny code are valid, with respect to a particular snapshot of that service's API constraints, but means that future service changes that should be backwards-compatible may cause your Dafny code to break.
+This can be helpful for proving that the calls you make to a service from Dafny code are valid, and safely assuming response structures are valid, with respect to a particular snapshot of that service's API constraints.
+However, it also means that future service changes that should be backwards-compatible may cause your Dafny code to break.

 ## Security